DFE-Digital/single-unique-identifier/Docs/Architecture/Decisions/Component/Common/ADR001-MockingTool.md

 To enable parallel development and robust testing, our teams need to simulate the behaviour of external HTTP-based APIs.
 We rely on several third-party services that may be unavailable during development, have rate limits, or are difficult to configure for specific test scenarios (e.g., error states, network latency).

-Adopting a standardised mocking tool will allow developers to build and test components independently of these external services.
-It will also empower our quality assurance (QA) team to create reliable and repeatable automated tests that can simulate a wide range of API responses, including edge cases and failures, without making actual network calls.
+Adopting a standardised mocking tool will allow components to be built and tested independently of these external services.
+It will also enable the creation of reliable and repeatable automated tests that can simulate a wide range of API responses, including edge cases and failures, without making actual network calls.
 This decision aims to select a single tool to ensure consistency across all development and testing workflows.

 ## Options considered